bit-team/doc/mainwindow.rst

 |remove_snapshot| Remove Snapshot
-    Remove one or more Snapshots from Timeline. ``Now`` can not be removed as this is no Snapshot but the live view of the local filesystem.
+    Remove one or more Snapshots from Timeline. ``Now`` can not be removed as this is no Snapshot but the live view of the local file-system.

     If this button is grayed out you need to select a snapshot in `Timeline`_.